Introduction

 Use the facts: Any position you take should be grounded in the facts.
 It is helpful to summarize the facts in a hand-out.

-Have clear and concise message: Government officials, the press, media and the general public do not have time for long-winded conversation or documents get to your point quickly and concisely.
+Have a clear and concise message: Government officials, the press, media, and the general public do not have time for long-winded conversations or multiple documents; get to your point quickly and concisely.
 Watch out for jargon and acronyms used in different fields.
 Everyone must understand the issues you are raising.

 Nature relationships and work collaboratively: Advocacy is a joint venture find your allies and work with them.
 Success is greater when there are a large number of organizations and people on your side.
 Be sure you and your allies have consistent data and the same messages.